dim-27/contact-management/README.md

 - Responsive Web Design

 ## What I've Learned
-- How to style website using css Tailwindcss
+- How to style website using Tailwindcss
 - How to design multiple version for different devices
 - Implementing CRUD operations to store data
 - Implementing fetching data from data.json